viet34tqc/notebook/interview.md

 Once virtual DOM has updated, React compares the entire virtual DOM with a virtual DOM snapshot that was taken right before the update.
 It only finds the elements that has changed.
 If there are a lot of updates, React can batch them (collect the updates) for efficency.
-Then React sync the virtual DOM with the real DOM (this process is commit)
+Then React syncs the virtual DOM with the real DOM (this process is commit)

 ## React bailing out of updating states